-7. What does it mean that indirect costs must be treated consistently?
-A7.
+9. What does it meant that indirect costs must be treated consistently?
+A9.
 The program operator must classify all similar costs in a consistent manner.
 The same cost item incurred under the same circumstances must be treated consistently as direct or indirect in all activities in which the program operator incurs that cost.
-8. Is depreciation a direct or indirect cost?
-A8.
+10. Is depreciation a direct or indirect cost?
+A10.
 The classification of depreciation as a direct or indirect cost depends on the classification of the activity in which the depreciable property is being used.
 For example, depreciation expense on food service equipment can be specifically identified with the food service.
 Food service is a direct cost activity.
 Accordingly, depreciation expense on the equipment used in food service is also a direct cost.
 By contrast, depreciation expense on the school buildings and the buildings housing an SFA's administrative offices is an indirect cost because all activities of the SFA benefit from use of the buildings.
 The accounting policies of the SFA may also determine the classification of depreciation expense as direct or indirect.
-9. Who should an SFA contact if it has questions on proper indirect cost charges or this indirect cost guidance?
-A9.
-Contact the SEA.
-The SEA is responsible for LEA/SFA indirect cost oversight and provides guidance/instructions to LEAs/SFAs.
-10 .
-If the school district previously paid for indirect costs from the general fund, can it change its mind and retroactively charge the food service for indirect costs?
-A10.
+11. Who should an SFA contact if it has questions on proper indirect cost charges or this indirect cost guidance?
+A11.
+The cognizant Federal agency that approves LEAs ICRPs.
+12. If the LEA previously paid for indirect costs from the general fund, can it change its mind and retroactively charge the food service for indirect costs?
+A12.
 It is unallowable to bill the nonprofit school food service account for indirect costs that were previously paid from the general fund unless an agreement exists to show that the district had been "loaning" the nonprofit school food service account funds to cover the indirect costs in one or more prior years.

-11. Is it correct that school districts cannot recover the maximum indirect cost plus charge food service directly for something that is an indirect cost for other programs?
+13. Is it correct that LEAs cannot recover the maximum indirect cost plus charge food service directly for something that is an indirect cost for other programs?

-Scenario: The SEA calculates indirect cost rates (both restricted and unrestricted) for its LEAs.
-The unrestricted rate is applied to the child nutrition program.
-Some school districts want to recover the maximum amount of indirect cost from the food service (unrestricted rate times the qualifying expenditures), and charge the food service directly.
+Scenario: The unrestricted rate is applied to the child nutrition program.
+Some LEAs want to recover the maximum amount of indirect cost from the food service (unrestricted rate times the qualifying expenditures), and charge the food service directly.

-A11.
+A13.
 A consistency problem exists when the grantee does not treat "all" programs/activities in the same manner.
 The consistency principle applies "organization-wide," not just to particular programs or certain types of cost.